StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-03-09-code_sample_signing.md

 }
 ```

-An article on how to get the private key string is needed. (dumping from aqt wallet, or from a c# code generated wallet)
+An article on how to get the private key string is needed. (dumping from a qt wallet, or from a c# code generated wallet)

 An article on how to sign a message from the UI of the QT wallet is needed.